 6. Quotes Given Without Inspecting the Site

-If a contractor prices your driveway without checking soil conditions, drainage, or access, the price is either a guessor a plan to cut corners later.
+If a contractor prices your asphalt paving project without checking soil conditions, drainage, or access, the price is either a guess or a plan to cut corners later.

 7. Vague Quotes With No Written Details